What does “otona” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “nat” to make its past tense form, “nat ta”.

 This is a typical usage of “otona”.
-In this example, it works as a part of the commonly-used expression, “otona ni nat ta”, which means ‘to have become an adult’ in Japanese.
-This expression should be learnt together with its present tense form, “otona ni naru”, I think.
+In this example, it works as a part of the commonly-used phrase, “otona ni nat ta”, which means ‘to have become an adult’ in Japanese.
+This phrase should be learnt together with its present tense form, “otona ni naru”, I think.

 Example #2: another usage of “otona”